AMWA-TV/nmos/README.md

 For a non-technical introduction to NMOS see AMWA's [overview page](https://www.amwa.tv/nmos-overview).

-The table below lists the current specifications and provides links to their repositories on [github.com/AMWA-TV](https://github.com/AMWA-TV) and documentation on [specs.amwa.tv](https://specs.amwa.tv).
+The table below lists the current specifications and provides links to their documentation on [specs.amwa.tv](https://specs.amwa.tv).
 The "Release" links will take you to the documentation and download page (↓) for the latest release of recent versions of the specification.

+> The table no longer includes direct links to the GitHub repos.
+These are available through the [NMOS CI Dashboard](https://specs.amwa.tv/nmos/Dashboard.html).

 The [NMOS API Testing Tool](https://specs.amwa.tv/nmos-testing) supports the majority of these specifications.